jhukdev/jameshill.dev/src/articles/partial-hydration.md

 hydrate(document.getElementById('root'), <App />);
 ```

 This is all fine and well, and if your application is relatively small, this approach will probably be adequate.
-However, you'll find that much of your application logic is run for little to no reason when pre-rendered on the server.
+However, you'll find that much of your application is run for little to no reason when pre-rendered on the server.
 Typically, event handling happens in isolated areas, and in order for Preact to bind those events, it must run through the entire component tree.
 Less than ideal.

 Take this component for example: